0cjs/sedoc/8bit/cbm/machlang.md

   2.0 (C64) and 3.5 (TED); it's shifted two bytes up ($63-$72) in BASIC 7.0
   (C128).
 The ML monitor on the 128 uses T0 ($60), T1 ($63) and T2 ($66);
   BASIC 3.5 may use the same or 2 locations down for its monitor.
+  - Using these on the Plus/4 seems to corrupt the BASIC program currently in memory.

 References:
 - Wikipedia, Commdore BASIC [Versions and Features][wpver] (for ROM vers)